 What You Need The Day Of The Surgery:

-• Information To Bring: Insurance cards, photo ID, Medicare or Medical Assistance information, numbers and addresses.
+• Information To Bring: Insurance cards, photo ID, Medicare or Medical Assistance information, name and phone number of the person driving you home, a form of payment, and any equipment you were instructed to bring by your surgeon's office.

 • Escort: A friend, relative or dedicated caregiver MUST stay with you for 24 hours.